Introduction:

 docker_user_new

-= “737823971” - Username created on Docker Hubdocker_project_new
+= “737823971” - Username created on Docker Hub.docker_project_new

-= “737823971/eee:latest” - Name of a user and name of repository created on Docker Hub, the argumentlatest
+= “737823971/eee:latest” - Name of the user and name of the repository created on Docker Hub; the argumentlatest

-should not be changedfull_project_name_new
+should not be changed.
+4.full_project_name_new

-= “rocker/tidyverse:4.2.1” - name of an image used to build docker container;- number
+= “rocker/tidyverse:4.2.1” - Name of an image used to build the Docker container;- The number

 4.2.1

-image, it can be found here
+image, it can be found here.
+MAINTAINER_new

-= “https://gitlab.com/lukas.novak/RRE.git" - url of newly created remote repository which was done in the step A (2.1)R_project_name_new
+= “https://gitlab.com/lukas.novak/RRE.git" - URL of the newly created remote repository which was done in step A (2.1).R_project_name_new

-= “project-name” - name of R project
+= “project-name” - Name of the R project.

 - After the previous steps are finished, there is a need to open